ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step02.md

 Out of the box, this provides almost everything we need for our app to be served as a PWA.
 We need to adjust a few things, however.

 * All of the icons are the Angular logo
-* The application name is incorrect in the `src/manifest.json` file
+* The application name is incorrect in the `src/manifest.webmanifest` file

 Now is a good time to add the new files to our git repo and commit the other changes.

 ### Install Our Icons

-<a download href="/assets/images/icons.zip">Download our icons</a> and unpack the zip file under `src/assets`, replacing the files in the  `images` folder.
+<a download href="/assets/images/icons.zip">Download our icons</a> and unpack the zip file under `src/assets`, replacing the files in the  `icons` folder.

 **Note:** the specifics on doing this depends on the type of machine you are using.
 On a Mac: